leftler/RoslynIssue/readme.md

  - Delete `AnyCPU`
  - Under "Platform" for DummyProgram choose `<Edit...>`
  - Delete `AnyCPU`

 Be sure to delete the project level AnyCPU entries along with the solution level entries or the tests will not show the problem.

-Workaround to fix the issue
+Workaround to fix the issue:
  - Edit \WorkingProgram\DummyProgram.csproj with notepad
  - Change `<Platform Condition=" '$(Platform)' == '' ">AnyCPU</Platform>` to `<Platform Condition=" '$(Platform)' == '' ">x86</Platform>`